tymyrddin/blue-network/source/docs/openwrt/dropbear.md

-# DropBear SSH public key authentication (OpenWRT)
+# DropBear SSH public key authentication

 If you do not have a public key yet, create one.